Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Experiments

 \subsection{Prediction Results}

-The proposed model's output is the BEC, which is an asymmetric matrix.
-As shown in Fig.~\ref{fig5}, the left matrix is an example calculated by the GRETNA with symmetric patterns.
 In order to show the superior performance of the generated BECs, we introduce four other methods to compare the classification performance.
 (1) the empirical method; (2) the Granger causal connectivity analysis (GCCA)\cite{seth2010matlab}; (3) the effective connectivity based on generative adversarial networks (EC-GAN)\cite{liu2020ec}; (4) the spatiotemporal graph convolutional models (STGCM)\cite{zou2022exploring}.
+We repeated the classification experiment 10 times.
+For each repetition, we randomly divided the dataset into five parts and adopted the 5-fold cross-validation strategy to train the model.
+The final mean and standard deviation values are computed from the results of 10 repetition experiments.
 The classification results are shown in Table~\ref{tab1}.
 Compared with the empirical method, the other four methods achieve better classification performance in both classifiers by generating BECs.
-This may indicate that effective connectivity contains the causal information that is correlated with MCI.
-Among the four BEC-based methods, our model achieves the best value for ACC, SEN, SPE, and AUC with 86.58\%, 85.29\%, 87.65\%, and 87.58\% for NC vs. EMCI, respectively.
-The best values of ACC, SEN, SPE, and AUC for the NC vs. LMCI task are 94.37\%, 95.08\%, 93.83\%, and 95.95\%.
-The values of 92.25\%, 91.80\%, 92.65\%, and 93.44\% are obtained using our model in the EMC vs. LMCI prediction task.
+This indicates that effective connectivity contains the causal information that is correlated with MCI.
+Among the four BEC-based methods, our model achieves the best mean values for ACC, SEN, SPE, and AUC with 86.58\%, 86.02\%, 87.03\%, and 87.11\% for NC vs. EMCI, respectively.
+The best mean value of ACC, SEN, SPE, and AUC for the NC vs. LMCI task are 94.57\%, 94.75\%, 94.44\%, and 94.49\%.
+The values of 92.24\%, 92.45\%, 92.06\%, and 92.45\% are obtained using our model in the EMC vs. LMCI prediction task.
+The results demonstrate that the generated effective connectivity (our model) gives better classification performance than the functional connectivity (empirical method), indicating its greater ability to capture MCI-related information.